 Road- Rajasthan is well connected by road with major cities, towns and villages.
 Many private and public buses ply its services connecting major Rajasthan cities and destinations.
 Private taxis and cabs are also available.

 Experience the Rajasthan Culture in your Rajasthan Holdays

 Rajasthani culture is dependent on the premise of warm hospitality beautifully depicted as, “Padharo mhare des”.
 It is also dependent on its rich past which is full of heroic deeds by men and women of the state alike.
 Where Rajputi Kings fought bitter battles with their enemies, the womenfolk committed jauhar to protect their respect.
 Bravery and chivalry flows in their blood.
 Another thing that adds more to the culture of this place is living happily with a smile on their face despite living in adverse conditions.
 They try to overcome the arid and dull landscape of their state by wearing vibrant coloured clothes.
 The folk music and dance of the state is melodious and worthy of foot tapping.
 Tourists love swaying to the hypnotic beats of Rajasthani music and dance forms like Ghoomar.
 The amazing architectural style manifested in its marvellous monuments, forts, palaces, temples, and other structures also make the state special.

 Rajasthan is known for its lip-smacking vegetarian and non-vegetarian dishes which is must try in your trip to Rajasthan.

-This article gives you detailed information about the royal state of Rajasthan.
-Armed with this knowledge, you can choose the best tour package that gives you an opportunity to enjoy the magnificence of the state in its beautiful locations, architectural splendours, stunning lakes, exciting activities, and mouth-watering delicacies.
+Armed with this knowledge, you can choose the best Rajasthan tour packages that gives you an opportunity to enjoy the magnificence of the state in its beautiful locations, architectural splendours, stunning lakes, exciting activities, and mouth-watering delicacies.
 Plan a trip today and get ready for a memorable vacay.